vmware/esx-boot/README.md

     3. Verifying the cryptographic signatures on the early modules for Secure Boot purposes.
     4. Setting up system information (Multiboot or ESXBootInfo) structures and passing them to the kernel
     5. Preparing the firmware for kernel hand-off.
+    6. Exiting from firmware (on UEFI, ExitBootServices).
-    6. Handing off to the kernel.
+    7. Jumping to the kernel.

 Depending on how you boot ESXi, one or more other esx-boot modules may run prior to mboot.